The Miranda Standard Environment

 > foldr1 op [] = error "foldr1 applied to []"

-applied to any data structure, returns it, but forces a check
+force applied to any data structure, returns it, but forces a check

 that every part of the structure is defined.
 Example